 PRIORITY NO. 5 BACK TO BASICS OBJECTIVES STRATEGIES PROGRESS 2019 2021 "Putting people first" GOOD GOVERNANCE AND PUBLIC PARTICIPATION To become the best performing Municipality, in all respects.
 GOOD GOVERNANCE AND PUBLIC PARTICIPATION Applying the Batho Pele principles at all times.
 Ensuring that Ward Committees have been established and are functioning properly, and that a CDW has been appointed in each Ward.
 Providing Free Basic Services and Indigent Support.
 Cultivating and maintaining sound Inter-Governmental Relations.
 Developing a credible Integrated Development Plan that will address the developmental needs of our community.
 Having a fully functional Council, with Standing Committees, Fora and other structures.
-Installing and maintaining effective and efficient communications and other systems that will improve information-sharing, enhance public participation and promote socio-economic development. ✓ All 14 Committees established in 201 CDWs are a COGTA competency. ✓ FBS and Indigent Support being prov ✓ IGR Forum in place.
-NOT FUNCTIC scheduled as soon as District IGR da ✓ 2017 - 2022 IDP was developed for and implemented on 1 July 2017.
-It is and assessed by COGTA - with over ✓ All structures are in place and are fur ✓ A Local Communications Forum voo6/12/2018 and BNLM is represented Provincial Communication Forum me ✓ BNLM is utilizing various structures communicating internally & externall is still work-in-progress.
-Branding ca ided.
-NAL.
-Date tes are available tes are available tes reviewed all high raticationing.
-Vas established at the Dietings.
-Fand platfy; website ailable. v Council l annually ings. ished on strict and forms for however SOUND FINANCIAL MANAGEMENT To become a financially viable and sustainable Municipality.
+Installing and maintaining effective and efficient communications and other systems that will improve information-sharing, enhance public participation and promote socio-economic development.
+FBS and Indigent Support being provided. ✓ IGR Forum in place.
+NOT FUNCTIONAL.
+Dates will be scheduled as soon as District IGR dates are available. ✓ 2017 - 2022 IDP was developed for the new Council and implemented on 1 July 2017.
+It is reviewed annually and assessed by COGTA - with overall high ratings. ✓ All structures are in place and are functioning. ✓ A Local Communications Forum was established on 06/12/2018 and BNLM is represented at the District and Provincial Communication Forum meetings. ✓ BNLM is utilizing various structures and platforms for SOUND FINANCIAL MANAGEMENT To become a financially viable and sustainable Municipality.
 To receive a Clean Audit Opinion from the Auditor-General.
 To create an investor-friendly environment to increase the Municipality's revenue base.
 To adopt a realistic, credible and funded Annual Budget.
 SOUND FINANCIAL MANAGEMENT Implementation and execution of the Financial Recovery Plan - robust plans for the repayment of debt and/or maintain a healthy level of cash reserves and assets in order to meet unexpected costs.
 Stringent implementation and execution of the Municipality's Credit Control & Debt Collection Policy.
 The development, implementation and execution of a Revenue Enhancement Policy.
-The development and implementation of a Funding The municipality is still facing severe cannot be a functional factor of the Financial Recovery plan needs funcertain recommendations and only line available thus far. ✓ Financial Recovery Plan was deviced mented.
-Reviewed and adopted by Comparison of the debt collection percentage in 2017/18 financial year.
-The percentage in 2017/18 financial year.
-The percentage in 2020/21.
-A Debt Collector improve collection of arrear debts fallicensed areas in BNLM. ✓ A Revenue Enhancement Strategy Financial Recovery Plan. ✓ BTO is developing a Funding Stratation in 2021/22. eloped an ouncil 12/1 treased to ntage incr was appulling under mplement ding was ad imple- 1/2020.
-90% in eased to ointed to ESKOM
+The development and implementation of a Funding The municipality is still facing severe cash flow constraints.
+The Financial Recovery plan needs funding to implement certain recommendations and only limited funding was available thus far. ✓ Financial Recovery Plan was developed and implemented.
+Reviewed and adopted by Council 12/11/2020. ✓ The debt collection percentage increased to 90% in 2017/18 financial year.
+The percentage increased to 95% in 2020/21.
+A Debt Collector was appointed to improve collection of arrear debts falling under ESKOM licensed areas in BNLM. ✓ A Revenue Enhancement Strategy is included in the Financial Recovery Plan. ✓ BTO is developing a Funding Strategy for implementation in 2021/22.